FH Joanneum

-FH JOANNEUM is one of the biggest universities of applied sciences (UAS) in Austria.
+FH Joanneum is one of the largest universities of applied sciences (UAS) in Austria.
 It has about 5,000 students and about 750 employees.
 The main campus is located in Graz and there are two additional locations in Kapfenberg and Bad Gleichenberg.
 All three are situated in the province Styria in Austria.
-FH JOANNEUM offers almost 70 degree programs in a variety of areas including business, technology, design, media, architecture, health and social services.
-The programmes are practice-oriented, project-based and interdisciplinary.
+FH Joanneum offers almost 70 degree programs in a variety of areas including business, technology, design, media, architecture, health and social services.
+The programmes are practically oriented, project-based and interdisciplinary.

 History

-FH JOANNEUM was established in 1994.
+FH Joanneum was established in 1994.
 In 2001 the campus in Bad Gleichenberg started to offer health related degree programmes.